No matter your role — sales, marketing, operations, or leadership — you have a lot to accomplish.

 From there, you really evaluate just how to spend your evening: maybe you want a movie under two hours long, you’d like to see a favorite actor, and you don’t like any sci-fi mixed up in your action movies.
 With the wealth of information that’s typically available, now you can narrow down your options.

 But imagine if some descriptions had all that additional information you were looking for — running time, cast, subgenre, reviews — but others gave you nothing more than the movie title.
 Would you bother calling up the movie theater just to find out more about those “empty listings?”

 Probably not.
-And as a supplier, the same theory applies: if you’re not giving buyers the detailed information they seek, that doesn’t mean you’re piquing their curiosity or conveying that you can “do everything” — it means you’re taking yourself out of the running before you even have a chance.
+And as a supplier, the same theory applies: if you’re not giving buyers the detailed information they seek, that doesn’t mean you’re piquing their curiosity or conveying that you can “do everything” — it means you may be taking yourself out of the running before you even have a chance.

 Put yourself in the buyer’s shoes.
 What’s most important to them when sourcing?
-Early on, speed and efficiency are key — conducting research on their terms, without worrying about an email or a call back.
+Early on, speed and efficiency are key — researching their terms, without worrying about an email or a callback.
 That doesn’t change once they reach the shortlist stage — they’re still not ready to spend time on queries.
 In fact, you likely won’t even know you’re on the shortlist until the first time they contact you.